fwilleke80/Python-Tests/README.md

 `python test.py --tictactoe John X Kevin`
 `python test.py --tictactoe highscores`

-### timetrack
-A useful tool to track what you're doing with your time.
-With one command you can tell it what you're doing, and the tool will keep track of your times.
-You can also review your activities and generate reports.
-Quite useful if you're working on multiple different projects and want to know how much time you spend on each one.
-Call with "help" argument to get detailled usage instructions.

-Example:
-`python test.py --timetrack add Programming "Fixing bugs today"`
-`python test.py --timetrack list`
-`python test.py --timetrack help`

 ### waves
 Calculates folded waveforms on the basis of sine waves modulating each other.